bmccann/decaNLP/index.md

 but it is not necessary to use our code base.
 Feel free to use it as little or as much as you would like.

+### What do I need to know about licensing?
+Our code for running decaNLP has been open sourced under BSD-3-Clause.
+We chose to restrict decaNLP to datasets that were free and publicly accessible for research, but you should check their individual terms if you deviate from this use case.

 ### Do I have to treat everything as question answering?
 We chose to treat everything as question anwering in our approach to decaNLP.
 This choice comes with a set of tradeoffs,